jamesHasura/hasura_action_transform/README.md

 Request Transforms are enabled through the UI and therefore editing metadata is not required.

+There are two examples in this project of request transforms:

+- reqTransformExOne
+- reqTransformExTwo

 Please see the following documentation which describe the different ways you can transform requests in Hasura: